 (10) The Authority may, in writing, appoint persons or classes of persons to be authorised persons for the purposes of subsections (3), (5) or (7), but a park management officer who gives an infringement notice is not eligible to be an authorised person for the purposes of any of those subsections in relation to that notice.

-[Section 43 amended by No. 84 of 2004 s.
+[Section 43 amended: No. 84 of 2004 s.
 80.]

 44. Vehicle offences, giving notice for s.
 42 with infringement notice